-- A. General Personnel Practices: DPS-JCPC and Community Programs Section funded programs shall: - Be in good standing with a local governmental agency and/or with a private sector organization; - Follow and comply with all State and Federal workplace rules when hiring and supervising full-time and part-time staff, including the recruitment and training of volunteers; - Recruit volunteers, interns, contractors and staff without regard to race or sex; - 4.
+- A. General Personnel Practices: DPS-JCPC and Community Programs Section funded programs shall: - 1.
+Be in good standing with a local governmental agency and/or with a private sector organization; - Follow and comply with all State and Federal workplace rules when hiring and supervising full-time and part-time staff, including the recruitment and training of volunteers; - 3.
+When recruiting volunteers, interns, contractors and staff programs must develop hiring policies to ensure that no person is discriminated against based on the race, color, sex, religion, creed, political belief, national origin, linguistic and language difference, gender identity (including gender expression), socio-economic status, height, weight, marital or familial status, or disability. - 4.
 Develop employment policies and procedures related to staff employment and supervision responsibilities.
-Policies shall include criteria regarding an individual's eligibility/ineligibility for employment, contracting for services, volunteering and internships which keep in consideration the nature of the services to be delivered and the juveniles served; - NOTE: Any criminal conviction for a sexually-based offense, crime against a child or a current probation status shall eliminate an applicant, intern, contractor and/or volunteer from consideration.
+Policies shall include criteria regarding an individual's eligibility/ineligibility for employment, contracting for services, volunteering and internships which keep in consideration the nature of the services to be delivered and the juveniles served;

+Note: Any criminal conviction for a sexually based offense, crime against a child or a current probation status shall eliminate an applicant, intern, contractor and/or volunteer from consideration.
 Programs considering individuals for employment, contractual agreements, internships or volunteer positions shall consider the timeframe of conviction and the nature of the offense for offenses other than those noted above.

-NOTE: Criminal history, driving history or drug screen results that would be a direct conflict with the program type or with providing any service to juveniles shall eliminate an applicant, contractor, intern and/or volunteer from consideration.
+Note: Criminal history, driving history or drug screen results that would be a direct conflict with the program type or with providing any service to juveniles shall eliminate an applicant, contractor, intern and/or volunteer from consideration.
 Programs considering individuals for employment, contractual agreements, internships or volunteer positions shall consider the timeframe of conviction and the nature of the offense.

-- Require all staff, interns, volunteers and contractors to provide immediate notification to the agency of any subsequent criminal or driving violation.
+- 5. Require all staff, interns, volunteers and contractors to provide immediate notification to the agency of any subsequent criminal or driving violation.
 Within 48 hours of being notified of any criminal violation, the agency shall notify the DPS Area Office assigned to that county in writing; - 6.
 Maintain a file for all staff, volunteers, interns, and contractor(s).
-All files must include, at a minimum, documentation of: - a.
-A written job description detailing the primary duties and expectations of the position including those specifically related to delivery of DPS JCPCfunded program services; and stating the minimum education and experience requirements;
+All files must include, at a minimum, documentation of: - A written job description detailing the primary duties and expectations of the position including those specifically related to delivery of DPS JCPC-funded program services; and stating the minimum education and experience requirements;

-NOTE: Contractor files are exempt from this requirement.
+Note: Contractor files are exempt from this requirement.